chaoticgd/wrench/docs/asset_system.md

 The `AssetFile` class represents a single .asset file and owns a tree of `Asset` instances.

 The `Asset` class represents an asset definition inside a .asset file.
-A seperate physical tree of asset instances exist for each asset file, and precedence pointers are maintained for each asset that link them to assets in equivalent positions from different trees.
+A separate physical tree of asset instances exist for each asset file, and precedence pointers are maintained for each asset that link them to assets in equivalent positions from different trees.

 ### Code Generator